mondoohq/docs/docs/platform/start/organize/regions.md

 To switch between regions:

-1. In the top-left corner of the Mondoo window, select the current region (US or EU).
+1. In the top-left corner of the Mondoo window, select the globe drop-down list.
 2. Select the region you want to view.